Welcome to Azure Stream Analytics

 Key capabilities and benefits

 Azure Stream Analytics is designed to be easy to use, flexible, reliable, and scalable to any job size.
-It is available across multiple Azure regions.
-The following image illustrates the key capabilities of Azure Stream Analytics:
+It is available across multiple Azure regions, and runs on IoT Edge or Azure Stack.

 Ease of getting started